 The students' ability to retain information has for some significantly improved.
 One of the female students recently did so well on her national exams that she has been offered a life-time grant for continued education.

 We finished this year successfully connecting to the City of Kigali water supply.
-We now have fresh, clean, filtered water in the bathrooms and in each of the classrooms.
+We now have fresh, clean, filtered water in the bathrooms and fresh, filtered drinking water for all the students.
 For many of the children, it's the first time that they have had access to fresh, clean water.
-In addition, based upon years of research both in the U.S. and in Africa and adding moringa powder to the chickens egg supplies, we are currently considering adding moringa powder in the students' daily food intake to increase their protein/amino acids intake, their vitamins levels and their mental and physical health.
+In addition, based upon years of research both in the U.S. and in Africa, we will add moringa powder to the chickens feed and , and are currently considering adding moringa powder in the students' daily food intake to increase their protein, amino acids levels, vitamins levels; but, their mental and physical health.

 Of the more than 1,000,000 men, women and children killed in the '94 genocide against the Tutsis, there are approximately 100 widows and orphans still alive in the Nyamata community.
 These surviving widows and orphans have not only become healthier but are growing in confidence as a result of their chicken farming business.